dvoracekma2019/magisk-files-old/note.md

 - [Zygisk]: Switch to use native bridge by 5ec1cff
 - [Module] Live patch `sepolicy.rule` if it is not found in `sepolicy.rules` directory
 - [MagiskSU] Do not use local socket path
-- [Module] Simplify inject magisk bins
+- [Module] Always inject magisk bins
+- [MagiskInit] Introduce `early-mount.d/v2` to support pre-Init mount per module

 ### Magisk upstream